microtrain/bootcamp/05-HTML/02-GitHubPages.md

 </nav>
 ```

 [</> code](https://github.com/microtrain/microtrain.github.io/commit/1881d80c0638fd77bf0a64d7b7d8bd3c227ed75e) Make two copies of index.html and rename them to resume.html and contact.html.
 Preview your changes locally, clicking the links will not cause the page to change.
 Keep an eye on your browsers address bar, if this changes and the page displays no errors, your are ready to push to production.
-Commit your changes and push master.
+Commit your changes and push main.
 Go to the production version of you website and test your changes.

 ## Exercise 3 - HTML Validation
 Sometimes our pages do not display as we expect, this is often due to invalid HTML.
 You can check the validity of your HTML using the W3C Markup Validation Service.